Sula Bermúdez-Silverman

 Sula Fay Bermudez-Silverman (born 1993) is an American multi-media artist based in Los Angeles.

 Biography

-Sula Bermúdez-Silverman was born in New York City in 1993 and raised in Los Angeles, California.
-She is of mixed-race decent including Afro-Puerto Rican, Jewish, Latin, and African-American cultures and nationalities.
-Her artworks primarily focus on themes of post-slavery assimilation throughout the world.
-In 2015, Bermúdez-Silverman was an Honorary Artist-in-Residence at Project Row Houses in Houston, Texas.
+Sula Bermudez-Silverman was born in New York City in 1993 and raised in Los Angeles, California.
+In 2015, Bermudez-Silverman was an Honorary Artist-in-Residence at Project Row Houses in Houston, Texas.
 Afterward she would study at the Yale University School of Art, earning her MFA in Sculpture in 2018.
 Her first exhibition was at the University of Texas at Austin while she was still a student at Yale.
-Currently, Bermúdez-Silverman lives and works in Los Angeles.
+Currently, Bermudez-Silverman lives and works in Los Angeles.

 Education

-Sula Bermúdez-Silverman earned her BA in Studio Art from Bard College in 2015, and a MFA in Sculpture at Yale University School of Art in 2018.
+Sula Bermudez-Silverman earned her BA in Studio Art from Bard College in 2015, and a MFA in Sculpture at Yale University School of Art in 2018.
 She also studied at Central Saint Martin’s School of Art and Design in London in 2013.